siyuan-bruce/siyuan-bruce.github.io/research.md

 While I have not yet published in any of the top UTD 24 or FT 50 journals, I am eager to showcase my dedication to research and my ability to produce high-quality scholarly contributions.
 My continuous aim is to publish high-quality research in FT 50-ranked journals.

 ### Research Agenda 1: Token-based Platforms

+Token-based platforms are esential for the development of the digital asset economy in the complex Web 3.0 market.
+My research aims to understand the role of token-based platforms and their impact on the digital asset economy.

   1. **S. Jin**, Z Li, A. Huang, K. Tam.
 "Token-Based Platforms and Green Dilemma: Examining the Role of Community Perceptions and Web Page Environmental Disclosures".
 Available at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4569995), In preparation for submission to _Information System Research_.
 [UTD 24]

       **Abstract**: While environmental impact has become an important corporate governance agenda in recent years, it is unclear whether this is valued by users of token-based platforms and how these platforms react to changing perceptions towards their environmental impacts.
 This paper examines how the change in community perceptions towards environmental impacts affects token-based platforms’ disclosures and growth.
 Using Elon Musk’s announcement that Tesla suspended vehicle purchases using Bitcoin due to its environmental impact as a shock that increases the community’s awareness of the negative impacts on the environment because of mining, we find that infrastructure platforms as compared with application platforms are more likely to disclose environmental impact information and their platform growth rates decrease more after the perception change.
 Furthermore, infrastructure platforms’ pre-change environmental disclosure led to a decline in growth rates, whereas their post-change disclosure demonstrates the opposite effect, consistent with green-costing and green-enhancing effects, respectively.

   2. **S. Jin**, Y. Cai, K. Tam.
 "Operational Transparency vs Algorithmic Transparency: An Event Study of Stablecoin Crises".
 Working paper.

-### Research Agenda 2: Central Bank Digital Currency
+### Research Agenda 2: Regulated Digital Currencies

+The designs of regulated digital currencies, like Central Bank Digital Currency (CBDC), are complex and involve a trade-off between system features.
+My research aims to provide solutions to CBDC implementation and their adoptions of consumers and merchants.

 #### **Academic Publications**
   1. M. Dordal i Carreras, K. Kawaguchi, **S. Jin**, H. Guo, W. Huang.
 "Consumer Perceptions and Willingness to Adopt rCBDCs Before and After the e-HKD Pilot".
-Working paper.
+In preparation for submission to _Proceedings of the National Academy of Sciences (PNAS)_.

   2.  **S. Jin**, Y. Xia.
 “CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework”.
 Published at [_IEEE Access 10 (2022): 63698-63714._](https://ieeexplore.ieee.org/document/9795279).
 (No.1 of Engineering & Computer Science (general) on [Google Scholar's h5-index](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_enggeneral).)